Temburong District

 Temburong District (Daerah Temburong; Jawi: دائيره تمبوروڠ) or simply known as Temburong (TUHM-boo-rong; /ms/), is the second largest and least populated district in Brunei.
-It has an area of 1306 km2 and the population of 9,444 as of 2021.
-The district is also home to its administrative centre, Bangar Town (Pekan Bangar), as well as the Temburong River and Ulu Temburong National Park, the country's third longest river and a national park in Brunei respectively.
+An exclave, it is divided from the rest of Brunei by the Malaysian district of Limbang to its west.
+It has an area of 1306 km2, and As of 2021 its population was 9,444.
+The district is also home to its administrative centre, Bangar Town (Pekan Bangar), as well as the Temburong River, which is the country's third longest river and Ulu Temburong National Park.

 Geography

-The Malaysian district of Limbang divides the Temburong District, an exclave, from the rest of Brunei.
-Temburong is a location for ecotourism and is home to a large portion of the Sultanate's virgin rainforests.
-Nestled between the Limbang and Trusan Rivers on all sides, Bukit Pagon (1,850 m) dominates the eastern region of Brunei.
+Bukit Pagon, the highest point in the country, sits at the district's southern tip and from there the Temburong River runs down through low hills and swampy lowland to its estuary on the northern shore.